vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 ***  (Not necessary to MEMORIZE for CCNA) ***

-There are some KEY BENEFITS to SPLIT-MAC ARCHITECTURE
+There are some KEY BENEFITS to SPLIT-MAC Kiến trúc

 - SCALABILITY
-    - With a WLC (or multiple) it’s SIMPLER to build and support a NETWORK with thousands of APs
+    - With a WLC (or multiple) it’s SIMPLER to build and support a Mạng with thousands of APs
 - DYNAMIC CHANNEL ASSIGNMENT
     - The WLC can automatically select which channel each AP should use
 - TRANSMIT POWER OPTIMIZATION
     - The WLC can automatically set the appropriate transmit power for each AP
-- SELF-HEALING WIRELESS COVERAGE
+- SELF-HEALING Không dây COVERAGE
     - When an AP stops functioning, the WLC can increase the transmit power of nearby APs to avoid coverage holes
 - SEAMLESS ROAMING
     - CLIENTS can roam between APs with no noticeable delay
 - CLIENT LOAD BALANCING
     - If a CLIENT is in range of TWO APs, the WLC can associate the CLIENT with the least-used AP, to balance the load among APs
-- SECURITY / QoS MANAGEMENT
+- Bảo mật / QoS Quản lý
-    - Central management of SECURITY and QoS policies ensures consistency across the NETWORK
+    - Central Quản lý of Bảo mật and QoS policies ensures consistency across the Mạng

 ---

 - LIGHTWEIGHT APs can be configured to operate in VARIOUS MODES:
     - LOCAL
-        - This is the DEFAULT mode where the AP offers a BSS (more multiple BSSs) for CLIENTS to associate with
+        - This is the Mặc định mode where the AP offers a BSS (more multiple BSSs) for CLIENTS to associate with

     - FLEXCONNECT
         - Like a LIGHTWEIGHT AP in LOCAL mode, it offers ONE or MORE BSSs for CLIENTS to associate with
-        - HOWEVER, FLEXCONNECT allows the AP to locally SWITCH traffic between the WIRED (TRUNK) and WIRELESS NETWORKS (ACCESS) if the TUNNELS to the WLC go down
+        - HOWEVER, FLEXCONNECT allows the AP to locally Switch traffic between the WIRED (Trunk) and Không dây NETWORKS (Access) if the TUNNELS to the WLC go down

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aa2d7d98-2d6f-46b6-ab38-7acc96c8dc52)